Sacha1995/simpsons/README.md

 # The simpsons quotes
 [Project website](https://simpsonsquotesreact.netlify.app/) | [LinkedIn](https://www.linkedin.com/in/sachauijlen/)

-This is my first react project and orginally this was built with class based components and then was later modernised with hooks.
-This project I had lot of fun editing images of the simpsons and it presented me with some intresting challenges that I had to overcome with sorting, ordering and animating the simpsons.
+This is my first react project and originally this was built with class based components and then was later modernised with hooks.
+This project I had lot of fun editing images of the Simpsons and it presented me with some interesting challenges that I had to overcome with sorting, ordering and animating the Simpsons.

 ![simpsons](https://github.com/Sacha1995/simpsons/assets/169173663/dc796f97-e7f6-4d46-a9ad-2e14fe3e45ce)